-There is enough information on running that whole websites provide thousands of pages of information, most of which won’t be repeated here….but some general advice and techniques here may be of help.
+There is a wealth of information and advice about running available out there but some general advice and techniques here may be of help.

-Many reasons people who embark on running to improve their fitness give up is through injury, and most injuries can be avoided if you prepare properly.
+Many potential runners give up because of injury.
+Most injuries however can be avoided if you prepare properly.

 Other ways to reduce injuries is to run on grass which reduces the shock that your joints are exposed to, by softening the impact when compared to running on the road.